Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Mathematical Frontier of Dialectical Materialism?

-\begin{rmk} To formalise the compatibility conditions that Badiou's proof required, let me define these in terms of a Grothendieck-topology.
+\begin{rmk} To formalise the compatibility conditions that Badiou's proof requires, let me define these in terms of a Grothendieck-topology.
 A sieve $S$ is called a \textit{cover} of an object $C$ if $S \in J(C)$.
 Let $P: \ce^{op} \to \sets$ be any presheaf (functor).
 Then a \textit{matching family} for $S$ of elements of $P$ is a function which for each arrow $f: D \to C$ in $S$ assigns an element $x_f \in P(D)$ such that $x_f \circ g = x_{fg}$ for all $g: E \to D$.
 The so called \textit{amalgamation} of such a matching family is an element $x \in P(C)$ for which $x \circ f = x_f$.
 In Badiou's terminology, such matching families are regarded as pairwise compatible subsets of an object.
-An amalgamation --- a 'real' element incorporating an atom does not need to exist. $P$ is defined as \textit{a sheaf} when they do so uniquely for all $C \in \ce$ and sieves $S \in J(C)$.
-In Badiou's example, a matching family $\{x_f \mid f \in \Theta \subset T\}$ corresponds to an atom and this is precisely what I established in the above proof of the sheaf-condition\footnote{$P$ is a sheaf, if and only if for every covering sieve $S$ on $C$ the inclusion $S \into h_C$ into the presheaf $h_C: D \mapsto \Hom(D, C)$ induces an isomorphism $\Hom(S, P) \cong \Hom(h_C, P)$.
+An amalgamation---a 'real' element incorporating an atom does not need to exist. $P$ is defined as \textit{a sheaf} when they do so uniquely for all $C \in \ce$ and sieves $S \in J(C)$.
+In Badiou's example, a matching family $\{x_f \mid f \in \Theta \subset T\}$ corresponds to an atom and this is precisely what we established in the above proof of the sheaf-condition\endnote{$P$ is a sheaf, if and only if for every covering sieve $S$ on $C$ the inclusion $S \into h_C$ into the presheaf $h_C: D \mapsto \Hom(D, C)$ induces an isomorphism $\Hom(S, P) \cong \Hom(h_C, P)$.
 In categorical terms, a presheaf $P$ is a sheaf for a topology $J$, if and only if for any cover $\{f_i: C_i \to C \mid i \in I\} \in K(C)$ in the basis $K$ the diagram is an equaliser of sets (where the 'fibre-product' on the right hand side is the canonical pull-back of $f_i$ and $f_j$ (Mac Lane \& Moerdijk 1992, 123).
 Furthermore, a topology $J$ is called \textit{subcanonical} if all representable presheaves, that is, all functors $h_C: D \mapsto \Hom(D, C)$ are sheaves on $J$.}.
-The topology with a basis formed by 'territories' on $p$ is, in fact, subcanonical, as in the category of the elements of $T$ and arrows as order-relations.
-This is because for any $p \in T$ one has $\Hom_T(q, p) = \{f_{qp} \mid q \leq p\}$, and therefore as a set $h_p = \{q \mid q \leq p\}$ becomes canonically indexed by $T$.
-This makes $\h_p$ bijective to a subset of $T$.
-Now for any territory $\Theta$ on $p$, a matching family of such subsets $h_q$ are obviously restrictions of $h_p$.
-In general, for a presheaf $P$ there can be constructed another presheaf possible to complete as a sheaf --- sheafify (see remark \ref{completegap}) --- and which is thus separated in the sense that amalgamations, if they exist, are unique.
-In practical calculations the fact that sheaves can always be replaced by presheaves and vice versa in the case of Grothendieck-sites is extremely useful. \end{rmk}